 - Finally, as much as possible, stick to the normalcy of life.
 One of the most beautiful things about children is that they can move on from things quickly.
 Kids are resilient!
 Make sure that you keep life normal and continue on through the hardships.

-If you feel that you or your child required some additional help with feelings of post-traumatic stress, or to process a trauma that’s occurred, the licensed counselors at Thriveworks Boston Counseling can help.
+If you feel that you or your child require some additional help with feelings of post-traumatic stress, or to process a trauma that’s occurred, the licensed counselors at Thriveworks Boston Counseling can help.

 Contact us anytime at 617-395-5806.